 - (a) Dual employment for Cook County employees is permissible only within the following considerations: - 1.
-Does not exceed 20 hours per week. - 2.
-The type of work is approved by the Department Head. - 3.
-The specific hours of outside employment are not in conflict with the employee's normal duty hours with Cook County. - 4.
-Dual employment will also include self-employment, and practices or services rendered by professional persons. - 5.
+Does not exceed 20 hours per week, unless authorized by their supervisor/Department Head, or their designee. - 2.
+The specific hours of outside employment are not in conflict with the employee's normal duty hours with Cook County. - 3.
+Dual employment will also include self-employment, and practices or services rendered by professional persons. - 4.
 Part-time employees shall not be subject to the time restrictions set forth in 13.3 (a)(1) above. - (b) No employee shall engage in a business, profession, trade or occupation while actually employed by Cook County which will: - 1.
 Impair the employee's efficiency; - 2.
-Seriously interfere with such employee's ability to satisfactorily perform one's duties: - 3.
+Seriously interfere with such employee's ability to satisfactorily perform one's duties; - 3.
 Impair or reflect poorly upon the reputation of Cook County. - 4.
 Impair an employee's independence of judgment and/or constitute a conflict of interest as defined by the Cook County Ethics Ordinance.